 Comments.
-Rising from the grassy highlands of south central Madagascar is an imposing massif of quartzite known as the at the type locality: ca. 12 km N of Ambatofinandrahana at 1650m altitude in the Saronara mountains of Fianarantsoa
+Rising from the grassy highlands of south central Madagascar is an imposing massif of quartzite known as the

 Saronara mountains.
 Here the Swiss explorers W. Röösli & R. Hoffmann found the Aloe saronarae.
-Aloe saronarae forms solitary, urn-shaped rosettes of erect leaves with gracefully recurved tips.
-The strapshaped leaves are uniform green or red-blushed and are lined with evenly-spaced 2 mm teeth.
+Aloe saronarae forms solitary, urn-shaped rosettes erect leaves of gracefully recurved tips.
+The strapshaped leaves are uniform green or red-blushed and are lined with evenly -spaced 2 mm teeth.
 The racemes are simple with slender, bell-shaped, red flowers.

 Propagation.
 HBG 95221, from seed (R&H 2202) collected Dec.
-1, 2002,
+1, 2002, at the type locality: ca. 12 km N of Ambatofinandrahana at 1650m altitude in the Saronara mountains of Fianarantsoa Prov., Madagascar.
+ISI plants cost \$12.